JorgeCastilloPrz/FABProgressCircle/README.md

 * `app:arcWidth="@dimen/arcStrokeWidth"`: Stroke width for the progress circle.
 * `app:finalIcon="@drawable/ic_done"`: By default, this library uses the typical `ic_done` icon at the end of the animation.
 Normally i would rather not to change it, but feel free to do it if you need to.
+* `app:reusable="true"`: By default, the FAB gets locked when the final animation finishes.
+Use this attr to allow using the FAB multiple times.
+A new fadeout anim will be played after completion, and the component will get reset to it's initial state.
 * `app:circleSize="normal"` or `app:circleSize="mini"`: Normally you will not use this attribute, as the default size for the circle is the normal one.
 But if you are working with a mini sized FAB, you will need to use it.
 * `app:roundedStroke="true"`: Use this one to have a rounded stroke on both progress circle heads.
 You will not really notice the difference for the default